 In February 2011, he joined the VFA-192 “Golden Dragons” as a department head at NAS Lemoore, CA. There he deployed with CVW-9 embarked in USS John C. Stennis (CVN-74) on two extended combat deployments in support of Operations NEW DAWN and ENDURING FREEDOM.

 In June 2014, he graduated from the U.S. Naval War College in Newport, RI receiving a Masters of Arts in National Security and Strategic Studies.
 While in Newport, he was also a member of the Naval Staff College Class of 2014.

-In June 2014, CDR Mariner reported as Executive Officer of VFA-105 with more than 2,700 flight hours and over 750 arrested landings.
+In June 2014, CDR Mariner reported as Executive Officer of VFA-105 with 2,600 flight hours and 680 arrested landings.
 His awards include the Strike Flight Air Medal (2 awards), Navy Commendation Medal (3 awards), and Navy Achievement Medal (2 awards)